-For users on version 1.47 or later who have the feature enabled, you can add Git repositories to a Domino project.
+For users on version 1.47 or later, you can add Git repositories to a Domino project.

 These repositories are made available to your runs and notebook sessions allowing you to access them just as you would your Domino files.
 This article explains how you can add your repository to the project, access the added repository from within a notebook session and finally, commit any changes back to the git repository.